CS 70

 // needing to specify a member initialization list.

-We've provided a struct-based definition for the Node type.
+We've defined a nested struct for the Node type.
 In accordance with C++ conventions, you may not add any member functions to this struct.

 struct Node {